defund-labs/defund/readme.md

 # Defund
 **Defund** is a blockchain that allows the investment in and creation of diversified, autonomous exchange traded funds.

+## Set Up Validator/Node On Akash

+Details on setting up a Defund node and/or validator are coming soon.

 ## Install

 ```